Zeioth/vim-doxygen/README.md

 # vim-doxygen
 Out of the box, this plugin automatically creates a doxyfile for your project, and regenerates the Doxygen documentation on save.
 It also has keybindings to open the Doxygen documentation quickly when you are coding.
 All this behaviors can be customized.
-This project is functional already, but under heavy development.
-If you find some bug that is not listed below, please submit an issue or PR and I will look into it.

 ## Dependencies